Indus Valley Civilization Origin, Architecture, Religion, Location, Trade, Politics, Scripts, Art and Crafts, Decline

-- There were many theories about the decline of Harappan Civilization.
-There were many factors that led to the decline of the Harappan Civilization.
+- There were many theories about the decline of the Harappan Civilization.
+Many factors led to the decline of the Harappan Civilization.

 Theories of decline:

-- Some scholars suggested that flood and earthquake might be the reason for the decline.
+- Some scholars suggested that floods and earthquakes might be the reason for the decline.

 - Another theory depicts that civilization end due to the drying of rivers.
 It led to arid conditions in the region around 2000 BC.